LinuxForHealth/health-patterns/services/cql-bulkexport/chart/README.md

 `fhir.user`: Set the username used to access the FHIR server

-`fhir.pw`: Set the password used to access the FHIR server
+`fhir.password`: Set the password used to access the FHIR server

 `cohort.endpoint`: Set the cohorting service endpoint